-Commanded a Radius of Observation of From Twenty to Forty Miles With Powerful Telescopes-Located the Land and Naval Forces.
+Communica a Radius of Observation of From Twenty to Forty Miles With Powerful Telescopes-Located the Land and Naval Forces.

-NEW YORK, July 2 .- A correspondent in Santiago de Cuba telegraphs to the New York Journal that a balloon sent up from the American camp was seen from Santiago Thursday.
-In the balloon were two men, seemingly taking observations of the Spanish fortifications about Santiago.
+NEW YORK, July 2 .- A correspondent in Santiago de Cuba telegraphs to the New York Journal that a balloon ports to the department.
+While the sent up from the American camp was seen from Santiago Thursday.
+In the balloon were two men, seemingly taking observations of the Spanish forti fications about Santiago.

-WASHINGTON, July 2 .- General Miles received a dispatch early this morning from Shafter's headquarters, saying that the big military balloon was now high in the air and was giving opportunity for observation over a great sweep of country.
+WASHINGTON, July 2 .- General Miles received a dispatch carly this morning from Shafter's headquarters, saying that the big military balloon was now high in the air and was giving opportunity for observation over a great sweep of country.
 A balloon a mile or more in the air, commands a radius of observation of from twenty to forty miles with powerful telescopes.